-Japan is a very active market to teach English in.
+Japan is a very active market to teach English abroad.
 It is also a culturally rich, clean, and safe place to live, but it will take preparation as well as an open mind and sensitivity to the Japanese culture to live here.

-There are several ways you can obtain a VISA, I would suggest checking the Japanese embassy’s website in your country or calling them for information.
+2. There are several ways you can obtain a VISA, I would suggest checking the Japanese embassy’s website in your country or calling them for information.
 Once you have the proper paperwork for a VISA, you will be granted a “Gaijin Card” (foreigner card).

-4. Japanese Language Skill – Having a proficiency in conversational Japanese and being able to read (at least some) of the language will make things much easier for you in Japan.
+3. Japanese Language Skill – Having a proficiency in conversational Japanese and being able to read (at least some) of the language will make things much easier for you in Japan.

 Certain jobs I couldn’t apply for because my conversational Japanese wasn’t good enough.
 Some schools aren’t equipped to be able to provide translations for you, and some require you to conduct parent-teacher interviews in Japanese.